The Royal Road to Patreon: 2025 Data on When to Launch & What to Charge

 Methodology

-This analysis is based on data scraped in December 2025 from 118 Royal Road stories across multiple discovery lists (best-rated, popular, rising-stars, trending).
-Of these, 79 had linked Patreon pages.
+This analysis was originally scraped in December 2025 and expanded in March 2026 to cover 750 Royal Road stories across seven discovery lists (best-rated, popular, rising-stars, trending, weekly-popular, active-popular, and complete).
+Of these, 540 had linked Patreon pages, representing 378 unique Patreon accounts after deduplication.

 For each story, we collected: